ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The flag configuration is not valid.

 `"invalid_rotation"`
-: The rotation request is not valid.
+: The token rotation request is not valid.

+`"key_rotation_not_supported"`
+: The AS does not allow rotation of this access token's key.

 `"invalid_continuation"`:
 : The continuation of the referenced grant could not be processed.